-The building is assessed as having moderate scope to host bats.
-Surrounding habitat is quite urban, though with some parkland, and is assessed as of low quality for bats due to lack of sheltered habitat features linking to better quality feeding areas.
+The building is assessed as having moderate scope to host bats such as pipistrelles which are less sensitive to urban areas (with light and noise disturbance) - though it is most likely to only host individuals or small numbers of bats.
+Surrounding habitat is quite urban, though with some parkland to the rear, and is assessed as of low quality for bats due to lack of sheltered habitat features linking to better quality feeding areas.